Vytez/Checklistable/docs/checklists/tales_of_vesperia/missable_events.md

 - [ ] In the Renansula Hollow, head towards the graveyard (PS3 and Definitive Edition)
 - [ ] Enter Relewiese Hollow for a scene with Sylph (PS3 and Definitive Edition)
 - [ ] Later, when you have completed 100% of the Collector's Book, head toward the fountain at the west in Halure.
 You will get Limits Bottle and Estelle's Item Mania title.
 Make sure you at least activate the part in Aspio NOW because you are JUST before the deadline (Collector's Book Final Part)

+**FAVORITE TOYS SIDEQUEST NOTE:** For PS3 and Definitive Edition, you need to wait until Flynn joins the party permanently for Hanks to show up in Zaphias.
+- [ ] Go to Yumanju and speak with the Man at the upper left for the Tiara.
+Check the upper left Toy Machine in Yumanju for three statues.
+Go to Zaphias and speak with Hanks for one more statue.
+For the last six statues, you get them through the Toy Machines in the Gym of Nam Cobanda Isle.
+There is one statue each from 10 Chip Machine and 500 Chip Machine then two statues each from 100 Chip Machine and 50 Chip Machine.
+With all the statues, report back to the Man in Yumanju for Yuri's **Recollection Guardian** title (Favorite Toys Final Part)
+- [ ] In Nam Cobanda Isle, speak with the Ant Lion near the entrance/exit after you have done (Favorite Toys Final Part).
+If you have opened up 445 (86%) Treasure Boxes, you will get Yuri's Treasure Hunter title (Treasure Hunter)

 ### Necropolis of Nostalgia
  - [ ] At the first area, **Firmament**, you can find Flynn's Fell Weapon **Seven-Branched Blade** at the NW of the 8F.
 At the second area, **Existence**, you can find Patty's Fell Weapon **Corbis** at the SE of 9F.
 After beating **Ohma**, you won't be able to advance further until you have beaten the game (PS3 and Definitive Edition)